 This has far fewer parameters and therefore can be solved faster.
-While it is known that translation can be addressed with least squares [11], we are not aware of this formulation being exploited for large-scale stitching.
+Note that in order to be robust to drift, we need to keep using the absolute transformations T and avoid chaining pairwise transformations.
+This permits the least squares optimization to find the best parameters considering all pairwise transformations.
+While it is known that translation can be addressed with least squares [20], this formulation has not been exploited for very large-scale image stitching problems.

 Corner point oriented translation.
-If we have noisy corner point location estimates (e.g., GPS), then incorporating those priors is easier if we recast the above equation in terms of corners, $c_k^{(i)}$, indexed by k where k=1 is top-left, k=2 is top-right, k=3 is bottom-left, and k=4 is bottom-right corner of image i.
+If we have noisy corner point location estimates (e.g., GPS), as are available from the gantry data collection system, we can incorporate that information in our formulation.
+Incorporating these priors is easier if we recast the above equation in terms of corners, $c_k^{(i)}$, indexed by k where k=1 is top-left, k=2 is top-right, k=3 is bottom-left, and k=4 is bottom-right corner of image i.
 We use $\hat{c}k^{(i)}$ for noisy corner measurements, and assume that we have measured σ{GPS} which is the ratio of the standard deviation of the point location estimates to the standard deviation of transformation estimation.
 We use this ratio to inversely weight the matrix rows for corner estimation.